SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 zen2024: true
 ---

+## Some key things

+- Things like ideas and feelings are products of the mind, not the mind itself.
+- The true nature of the mind has no characteristics.
+It's neither profane nor sacred, not coming or going.
+It's still, calm, quiet, eternal.
+- Detaching from thoughts means stopping habits and compulsive thinking, not having no thought or being unintelligent.
+- Substance and function of true mind are not-two.
+	- Aim for experiential unity, keeping this distinction-but-not-division.
+	- There's no water without waves, and no waves without water.
+They are not one and not the same.
+- The true mind is always the same and always there.
+But different people perceive it differently.
+- Practice the approach you have affinity with (not just attraction to).
+It's effortless work, not deliberate effort.
+- Suchness is open and pure, but is defiled by our psychological afflictions.
+- The achievement of mindlessness is better than mindfulness.
+- The “no knowledge” of direct perception.
+	- Knowledge is a subtle barrier, difficult to overcome.
+	- We need experiential distinction between direct perception and conceptual description.
+- The real teaching is not a string of words, it is the experience of reality itself.
+	- Buddhism is not Buddha’s Teaching
+- When the true self is stimulated, the six senses create forms, like an empty valley transmits echoes.
+- Reality is there whether we're aware of it, discuss it, define it, or not.
+These may actually obscure Reality!
+	- When you finish dreaming, reality is as ever.
+- Like the knife that cuts but does not cut itself, like the eye that sees but does not see itself.
+- What determines the depth and breadth of our world is the richness or poverty of our perception.

+---

 ## Introduction

 - Complete kensho is what is known as satori, Zen awakening.
 This realization is likened to finding an inexhaustible treasure, for it means the awakening of the whole potential for the experience of experience itself.